zubata88/mdgru/docs/how_to_use.rst

             ├── seq1.nii.gz
             └── seq2.nii.gz

-The Labelfiles need to be consistent with increasing class numbers.
+The label files need to be consistent with increasing class numbers.
 Eg. if we model the background, white matter, gray matter and csf for instance, we have 4 classes and hence distribute them to the numbers 0, 1, 2 and 3.
-Furthermore, the labelfiles should also be encoded as integer files (e.g. nifti uint8), and the feature and label files need to have matching dimensions.
+Furthermore, the label files should also be encoded as integer files (e.g. nifti uint8), and the **feature and label files need to have matching dimensions**.

-Train + Test
+Train & Test
 ------------

 In the following, we show the case, where we train a model on the above